-Wondering why your 5 year old keeps pulling pranks on you or your 6 year old is all of a sudden takes “justice” into his own hands?
+Wondering why your 5 year old keeps pulling pranks?
+Why your 6 year old all of a sudden takes “justice” into his own hands?
 You are at the right place!

 Hi, I’m Amber, “The Observant Mom.”
 I document childhood developmental stages.
 Each milestone starts with a child who becomes a bit difficult or demanding and ends with a child who has some amazing new skills.
 In almost every case, what they become so bad at is what they will soon to get very good at!

 Here are the quick links for frequent users.
 An Age Calculator appears underneath the quick links.

 This Five Year Old Milestones were last updated on December 16, 2020.

 The Six Year Old Milestones were last updated on September 7, 2021.

 Five Year Old Milestone 3: 5.3.1 or 5.4.0